Outdoor blinds are the most flexible all-round solution for protecting an outdoor area from the elements.

 Not what you were looking for?
-You may want to view our solar screens or canvas awnings instead.
+You may want to view our solar screens instead.

 While both are suitable for outdoor use, each has it's own limitations and niche.
 The primary difference between drop blinds and roller blinds are the operating system that they use, and their names reflect they way they are deployed.

 Drop blinds use the Rope-and-pulley operating system.
 The blinds are deployed by a controlled release of the ropeTo avoid damaging the outdoor blinds we recommend a slow, controlled release rather than simply 'letting go'., allowing the blind to "drop" towards the floor with gravity - hence the name.
 They are faster and easier to operate than geared roller blinds.
 Drop blinds can be either zipped (enclosed) or non-zipped (standard).
 You can also check out our outdoor lapa blinds gallery, outdoor patio blinds gallery or our outdoor balcony blinds gallery for examples.

 Roller blinds either use the manual crank-gear operating system or may be motorised, or motorised with manual override.
 Roller blinds are deployed from a rotating tube at the top of the blind that slowly unrolls the blind.
 They are slower to operate than drop blinds but are more discreet and compact.
 Roller blinds can be frameless, guided, or side-tracked.
 Be sure to check out our outdoor roller blinds gallery for more examples.